makannew/expandable-textarea/README.md

         formatFunction={customFormat}
       />
 ```
-`changeData` is an object prepared by `ExpandableTextarea` contains usefull information for formating.
+`changeData` is an object prepared by `ExpandableTextarea` contains usefull information for applying formating logic.
 ```jsx
     {
       iniValue,